 Primarily, there are 6 essential elements of the DevOps approach.
 These elements tie in the whole process together and ensure the quality and security of software.

-Mixture - From the get-go, developers should have a collaborative approach in writing code.
+From the get-go, developers should have a collaborative approach to writing code.
 This ensures that the code worked on by one team can be seamlessly integrated with that of another team.

-Testing - This ensures the quality of a product and enables identification of bugs, problems, errors, etc., early on.
+This ensures the quality of a product and enables the identification of bugs, problems, errors, etc., early on.
 In DevOps, there is great emphasis on the automation of testing as it is a crucial part of software development.

 With the DevOps approach, you stand to gain a lot from increased efficiency to faster turnaround times.
 Apart from this, DevOps has the following advantages: